 I’ve spent years trying to better explain “what I do” to strangers.
 Only recently have I come up with a short and sweet phrase: “kind of like planning but at the community level.”
-People finally seem satisfied when I say these this.
+People finally seem satisfied when I say these words.

 I used to get lost in the buzzwords like “innovation,” “design thinking,” or “social impact.”
 I thought people needed to hear these words to understand where I was coming from.
 Instead it just confused people.
 It sounded arrogant as soon as it left my lips.
 I was against using jargon, yet I didn’t think my words counted.

 I also believed that what I was doing was completely uncharted territory and thought others would be enticed by the chance to be the first to hear about it.
 First off, it was not new necessarily.
 Secondly, being new is not often exciting for others – it’s usually scary and risky.

 If you, like me, have trouble explaining “what you do” these tips might help, especially if you’re working in intersecting disciplines.

 Your discipline.
 Even if it is a “new” invention, service or idea – it doesn’t matter.
 What can’t be new is how you connect it back to the person you’re talking to.
 This has to be familiar and relatable.
 So pick something established they know and deviate from there.
 For me, the discipline most similar to the area I’m working in is planning.
 For some, it might be what you spent your money on.

 Once you find 1) a discipline for people to relate to, there are some helpful add-ons:

 2) You work on this “discipline” with a unique tool.